-1. INTRODUCTION
+1 INTRODUCTION

-1.1.
-Overview
+1.1 Overview

-1.1.1.
-The LuxTrust project
+1.1.1 The LuxTrust project

-The LuxTrust project aims to establish a national centre of expertise in the form of a Trusted Third Party, with an international reach.
-The goal of this LuxTrust TTP is to support and secure the existing business needs and promote the development of new "e-business" and "e-government" opportunities, re-using the existing legal and commercial assets, which are unique to Luxembourg.
+The LuxTrust project was created in the form of a Trusted Third Party (hereafter also "TTP"), with an international reach, aiming to establish a national expertise centre for Luxembourg.
+LuxTrust as TTP especially focuses on providing support for any existing business needs in terms of security and also promotes new "e-business" and "e-government" opportunities, making the best possible use of existing legal and commercial assets which are unique to Luxembourg.

-To this purpose, LuxTrust S.A. has been created to become the provider of the LuxTrust certification services as defined in the Grand-Duchy of Luxembourg modified 14/08/2000 law on electronic commerce [8].
-This law is based on European Directive on electronic signatures 1999/93/EC and lays out the legal framework of electronic signatures in the Grand-Duchy of Luxembourg.
+Established in November 2005 through a partnership between the Luxembourg government and the major private financial actors in Luxembourg, LUXTRUST S.A. was created to become a provider of certification services as defined in the law of the Grand-Duchy of Luxembourg modified on 14/08/2000 [7] itself derived from the European Directive on electronic signatures (1999/93/EC [1]).
+These laws and directives set out the legal framework for electronic signatures in the Grand-Duchy of Luxembourg as well as for LuxTrust activities as TTP.

-The LuxTrust PKI (Public Key Infrastructure) is established for the whole of the economic marketplace in Luxembourg, including the private sector as well as public authorities.
+LuxTrust S.A. acts as Financial Sector Professional providing Public Key Infrastructure (PKI) services for the whole economic marketplace in Luxembourg, for both private and public organisations.

-1.1.2.
-The LuxTrust certification services and PKI hierarchy
+1.1.2 Goal of the LuxTrust PKI